10 must-see places to visit in Haute Savoie

 Duration: 1 to 2 days

 Take the Léman Express to Thonon-les-Bains, a spa town overlooking Lake Léman.
-From there, a regular bus takes you to the medieval village of Yvoire, listed among the most beautiful villages of France.
-Flowered alleys, the Garden of Five Senses, lakeside restaurants… The atmosphere is magical.
+From there, a regular bus takes you to the medieval village of Yvoire, classified among the most beautiful villages of France.
+Flowered alleys, Garden of Five Senses, lakeside restaurants… the atmosphere is magical.

-End the day with a cruise on Léman to Évian, an elegant spa town, to enjoy the thermal baths, the beautiful Belle Époque hotels, and a sunset from the quays.
+End the day with a cruise on Lake Léman to Évian, an elegant spa town, to enjoy the thermal spas, Belle Époque hotels and a sunset from the quays.

-Itinerary 4: Car-free alpine pastures circuit around Abondance (itinerant hiking + shuttles)
+Itinerary 4: Alpine pastures circuit without a car around Abondance (trekking + valley shuttles)

 Duration: 2 to 4 days

-An ideal way to discover Savoyard rural heritage on foot, while staying in a hostel, chalet, or farmhouse B&B.
+A perfect way to discover Savoyard rural heritage on foot, while staying overnight in inns, chalets or guest farms.

 Why choose a car-free stay in Haute-Savoie?

-• Ecology & tranquility: no driving stress, no need to look for parking, less CO₂.
+• Ecology & serenity: no driving stress, no parking search, less CO₂.

-• Total immersion: the journeys themselves become experiences (boats, scenic trains, hikes).
+• Total immersion: the journeys themselves become experiences (boats, panoramic trains, hikes).

-• Support for the local economy: by favoring regional accommodations and transports.
+• Support for local economy: by favoring regional accommodations and transport.

-Spectacular mountains, villages with intact charm, crystalline lakes, living traditions: Haute-Savoie reveals itself to those who take the time to roam it, season after season, valley after valley.
-Whether you are a fan of vertiginous hikes, a photographer seeking the perfect light, a gourmet in search of alpine cheeses, or a history-loving wanderer, here you will find much more than landscapes: a land of character, sensations, and emotions.
+Spectacular mountains, villages with intact charm, crystalline lakes, living traditions: Haute-Savoie reveals itself to those who take the time to explore it, season after season, valley after valley.
+Whether you are a fan of dizzying hikes, a photographer seeking the perfect light, a foodie in search of alpine cheeses, or a wanderer passionate about history, you will find here much more than landscapes: a land of character, sensations and emotions.

-And if these few places are not enough to tell it all, they open the first door to many other treasures to discover.
-Keep the adventure going, through the seasons, at your own pace, and let Haute-Savoie surprise you, again and again.
-We will regularly offer you new places to visit as we explore.
+And if these few places are not enough to tell it all, they are a first open door to a multitude of other treasures to discover.
+Keep the adventure going, through the seasons, at the pace of your desires, and let Haute-Savoie surprise you, again and again.
+We will regularly offer you new places to visit as we discover them.

 Last updated: 07/07/2025